temando/open-api-renderer/docs/open-api-v3-support.md

-# Open API v3 support
+# OpenAPI v3 support

 Tracking: [v3.0.0][oa3]

-This document outlines this project's support for visualising the [Open API V3][oa3] specification.
+This document outlines this project's support for visualising the [OpenAPI V3][oa3] specification.
 Content is outlined in the same order as the original specification to make reading as quick (and familiar) as possible.

 ## General